-What these people don’t realize is that having this kind of personal philosophy can lead to a cynical and jaded outlook on life.
-People who take life too seriously tend to have a zombie-like existence of going through the motions, unable to appreciate the rich colors and textures in the tapestry of life.
+No doubt, we all face real-world challenges such as raising a family, maintaining a steady flow of income, or dealing with the general ups and downs of life.
+But if we take life too seriously, we’re prone to a zombie-like existence of going through the motions, unable to appreciate the rich colors and textures in the tapestry of life.

-First of all, I think it’s very important to understand the difference between being “child-like” and “childish”.
+There’s a big difference between being “child-like” and “childish”.
 A “childish” behavior pattern is demonstrated by an unwillingness to face reality and take responsibility for one’s actions.
 A “child-like” disposition, on the other hand, is demonstrated by a display of all the positive attributes, retained from childhood, such as openness, curiosity and play.

 All my best on your journey,

 Question for you: Have you been in touch with your inner child?
 If not, which personal beliefs prevented you from doing so?
 What can you do to begin changing them?

 Did you like this post?
 Sign up below and I’ll send you more awesome posts like this every week.